-Certifications Regarding Lobbying; Debarment, Suspension and OtherResponsibility Matters; and Drug-Free Workplace Requirements
+APPENDIX H: Certifications Regarding Lobbying; Debarment, Suspension and OtherResponsibility Matters; and Drug-Free Workplace Requirements

 Applicants should refer to the regulations cited below to determine the certification to which they are required to attest.
-Signature of this form provides for compliance with certification requirements under 28 CFR pt.
-69, "New Restrictions on Lobbying" and 28 CFR pt.
-67, "Government-wide Debarment and Suspension (Non-procurement) and Government-wide Requirements for Drug-Free Workplace (Grants)."
-The certifications shall be treated as a material representation of fact upon which reliance will be placed when the Office of Victim Services determines to award the covered transaction or grant.
+Applicants should also review the instructions for certification included in the regulations before completing this form.
+Signature of this form provides for compliance with certification requirements under 28 CFR Part 69, "New Restrictions on Lobbying" and 28 CFR Part 67, "Government-wide Debarment and Suspension (Non-procurement) and Government-wide Requirements for Drug-Free Workplace (Grants)."
+The certifications shall be treated as a material representation of fact upon which reliance will be placed when the Office of Victim Services and Justice Grants determines to sub award the covered transaction or grant.